 Most Android keyboards come with predictive typing capability.
 So whenever you’re typing a word half-way, you will see words or guesses below the keyboard which you can tap so you don’t have to finish the whole word.
 It saves you a couple of seconds or minutes in case of phrases or sentences.
 So if you’re planning to switch your default keyboard, choose one with a better prediction feature.

 How to Type Faster with Swipe Typing

 Swipe typing is a default feature for devices running on Android 4.2 or later, and most third-party keyboard apps also support this feature.
 In swipe typing, you need to glide your finger from one letter to another instead of tapping each key.
 Lifting your finger is equivalent to ‘space,’ so you don’t need to press space each time you type.
 Swipe typing requires some getting used to, especially for those who are used to traditional typing.

 Vlingo is a free app that adds voice dictation to Android devices.
 It is like the upgraded version of the default voice-to-text feature of Android, letting you easily control your device in various speech and text-oriented ways.
 For example, you can write and send text messages, emails, tweets and Facebook posts with a single tap of the screen.
 You can also directly dial any person or business, regardless of whether they are in your Contacts or not.
 It also lets you quickly search the web, get directions and launch Android apps with just a few words.
 To launch Vlingo, tap the widget on your home screen or tap the Search button.

-Bonus tip: Another way to speed up your typing powers is to improve your keyboard performance with an app like Outbyte Android Care.
+Bonus tip: Another way to speed up your typing powers is to improve your keyboard performance with an app like Android cleaner tool.
 It cleans out your junk and boosts your RAM for smoother and faster device performance.